adow/WKPagesCollectionView/README_en.md

-To make the animation effect of add and delete item look better, we have to modify `(UICollectionViewLayoutAttributes*)initialLayoutAttributesForAppearingItemAtIndexPath:(NSIndexPath *)itemIndexPath` and `-(UICollectionViewLayoutAttributes*)finalLayoutAttributesForDisappearingItemAtIndexPath:(NSIndexPath *)itemIndexPath`
+To make the animation effect of add and delete item look better, we have to modify `(UICollectionViewLayoutAttributes*)initialLayoutAttributesForAppearingItemAtIndexPath:(NSIndexPath *)itemIndexPath`

+and

+`-(UICollectionViewLayoutAttributes*)finalLayoutAttributesForDisappearingItemAtIndexPath:(NSIndexPath *)itemIndexPath`

-I add insertIndexPaths and deleteIndexPaths functions in WKPagesCollectionViewFlowLayout, to record the position when add and remove item.
-The two callback functions will be called not just for being added or deleted NSIndexPath, and will be called at another place.
+I add `insertIndexPaths` and `deleteIndexPaths` functions in `WKPagesCollectionViewFlowLayout`, to record the position when add and remove item.
+The two callback functions will be called not just for being added or deleted `NSIndexPath`, and will be called at another place.

 		-(UICollectionViewLayoutAttributes*)initialLayoutAttributesForAppearingItemAtIndexPath:(NSIndexPath *)itemIndexPath{
 		    UICollectionViewLayoutAttributes* attributes=[super initialLayoutAttributesForAppearingItemAtIndexPath:itemIndexPath];